top of page

 Jul 3, 202510 min read

-The Heiress – Part 3 (An Asylum Prologue)
+The Heiress – Part 3 (Asylum Chapter 3)

 Jun 5, 20257 min read

-The Heiress – Part 2 (An Asylum Prologue)
+The Heiress – Part 2 (Asylum Chapter 2)

 ‘People don’t turn into birds.
 It’s a physical impossibility.’
 Jordan Deakes was back in Starbucks, sitting across from Andrea and her colleague.
 She’d introduced the man as Fletch when they’d caught up with him on the roof.
 The disappointment of losing Salina was etched into Andrea’s face and she had asked him back to her car for a debriefing.
 Deakes had declined, preferring to stay in a public place, and instead suggested the coffee shop.
 ‘Yet it happened,’ he said.
 ‘I ju